-This grayish purple and black whale is the second smallest whale in the world, about 7-8 m in length.
+This grayish purple, and black whale is the second smallest whale in the world, about 7-8 m in length.
 You can find it in the waters surrounding the coasts of South Korea.
-The common Minke whale is the primary source of whale meat in meat markets, and its population has diminished due to illegal hunting for the meat.
+The common Minke whale is the primary source of whale meat in meat markets, and its population has diminished due to illegal hunting for meat.

 They generally eat small fish, eels, and other water animals.
 However, Killer whales are known to prey on Minke whales.
 Their lifespan is 40-50 years, and they are generally in small family groups of two-three.

 The Wild Boar is a dark coarse furred animal that is big, strong, and fast and can potentially harm humans.
-They roam freely in the mountainsides and, due to their overpopulation, sometimes invade into cities and rampage through the streets in search of food.
+They roam freely in the mountainsides and, due to their overpopulation, sometimes invade cities and rampage through the streets in search of food.
 You can see wild boars venturing into busy areas.

 The water deer is a unique small deer native to China and Korea.
 The South Korean water deer subspecies has the scientific name Hydropotes inermis argyropus.
-It has a small frame with golden brown fur and white underbellies.
+It has a small frame with golden brown fur and white underbelly.
 It is colloquially nicknamed as vampire deer due to prominent downward-pointing canine teeth coming out from the mouth as tusks, unlike other deer.

 Water deer are indigenous to the lower reaches of mountains, swamps, and grasslands alongside rivers.
 In South Korea, they are in larger numbers since the demilitarized zone has provided a protected habitat for them.
 Water deer are also proficient swimmers.
 Their favorite foods are aquatic vegetation like weeds, grass, fruits, and more.
 Korean water deer has been designated as “harmful wildlife” due to its destructive nature and has been found destroying property and farms.